chloroken/daytripper/README.md

 1. Visit the [releases page](https://github.com/chloroken/daytripper/releases) for a portable build that you can run with no extra software.
 2. Refer to the release notes for an up-to-date instruction manual.
-3. Send feedback in the form of a GitHub issue or directly to `@chloroken`.

 ### How to contribute: